 Views: 156 Author: Site Editor Publish Time: 2025-07-18 Origin: Site

-In demanding industrial environments, durability isn't optional—it’s essential.
-For equipment operating in hazardous zones, achieving ATEX certification requires the entire system, including the display module, to meet strict mechanical standards.
-Among them, IK10 impact resistance is considered the highest benchmark for touchscreen protection.
+In demanding industrial environments, durability isn’t just a feature—it’s an imperative.
+For equipment operating in hazardous zones, ATEX certification demands that the entire system, including the display module, adheres to the most rigorous mechanical standards.
+In this context, the IK10 impact resistance rating stands as the industry benchmark for ultimate touchscreen protection.

 At FANNAL, we specialise in rugged touchscreen display solutions.
 Our IK10 touchscreen modules are designed to withstand extreme physical impact, helping our customers build ATEX-certified equipment that is both safe and reliable.